Memento-Research/human-in-picture-concrete-ml/README.md

 - Identify the performance limits of a model for this problem using Concrete ML
 - Create benchmarks for different sizes of the input

+## Requirments

+- Kaggle account
+    You will need to have a Kaggle account in order to download the dataset, we recommend using Google Login.
+- Python3.9 installed

+## Installation

+- To install dependencies you will need to run `make deps`
+- To download the dataset you will need to run `make data`

 ## Resources

 - [MNIST Concrete ML example](https://github.com/zama-ai/concrete-ml/tree/main/use_case_examples/mnist)